dustinspecker/rere/readme.md

 1. Traverse through any pointers to retrieve actual element value
 1. Iterate and recurse through the element's struct fields, map keys, and slice/array elements
 1. Use reflection to redact any field or key values that are `string` or `[]byte`
-   1. For `RedactWithAllowList`, if a field or key name is found in the allow list, then the value is left unchanged
+   1. For `RedactWithAllowList`, if a field or key name is found in the allow list (case insensitive), then the value is left unchanged
-   1. For `RedactWithDenyList`, if a field or key name is not found in the deny list, then the value is left unchanged
+   1. For `RedactWithDenyList`, if a field or key name is not found in the deny list (case insensitive), then the value is left unchanged

 ## Why the name rere?